We may earn income from links in this post. Please read this Disclosure for details.

 Another advantage of Casa de la Pirámide is proximity to the Pool Bar Playón Pirámide, a special swim-up bar featuring a curtain waterfall.

-Another equally appealing building is the Casa de los Artistas, not only because of its expansive rooftop infinity pool but because of its onsite gym and exclusive dining options.
+Another equally appealing building is the Casa de los Artistas, not only because of its expansive rooftop infinity pool but because of its onsite fitness center and exclusive dining options.

 Foodies will appreciate that guests of Casa de los Artistas have access to Kibi-Kibi, which, in my opinion, is one of the best restaurants at Hotel Xcaret Arte.

-Spa addicts might want to opt for one of the river and spa suites where guests enjoy unlimited access to the hydrotherapy circuit.
+Spa addicts might want to opt for one of the river and spa suites where guests enjoy unlimited access to the hydrotherapy circuit at Muluk spa and steam room.

 These suites are so close to the spa, guests could simply step off their terrace and float their way to wellness.